 While multiple accounts are forbidden, it is allowed to have a personal and a company account as long as the payments are processed using details compatible with the account verification type, i.e. LocalBitcoins personal account completes payments with a personal account and LocalBitcoins company account sends and receives payments with company details.

 If you have a personal account and want to use your company's payment details in trades you can create a new account as a master account for the company, so you will start using 2 accounts after that.
 This way you have to use only your personal payment details for your first account and only your company payment details for your company account.

 LocalBitcoins has 2 account verification Tiers for the companies: Tier A and Tier B.

-In both levels, the company’s representative should fill out the verification application form and provide supporting documents.
+At both levels, the company’s representative should fill out the verification application form and provide supporting documents.

-The verification process for Master company account requires T1 and T2 personal verification before the submission of company information and documents for Tier A verification.
+The verification process for the Master company account requires T1 and T2 personal verification before the submission of company information and documents for Tier A verification.

 This means that you can’t proceed with submitting your company’s documents before verifying the account as Tier 2.
 To complete a Master company account verification, your company must belong to your national company register and you must be the person legally responsible for the company or an employee authorized by the company to operate the main account.